 A nurse assessment and care plan are required for the medical acuity tiers.
 The participant's person-centered service plan must address medical needs.
 Nursing services must be within the scope of the State's Nurse Practice Act and are provided by a registered professional nurse (RN), or licensed practical nurse (LPN) under the supervision of a RN licensed to practice in the state North Dakota.
+For additional information see the Medical Acuity Tier Rate Add On policy

 - Group size is limited to no fewer than two (2) and no more than eight (8) participants. - Small Group Employment Support service may not be used to support a self-employed participant. - Small Group Employment Support is available to those receiving Day Habilitation, Prevocational services and Individual Employment Support services are subject to limitations stipulated in the DD Section policy.
-Billing for services may not be duplicated for a time period (i.e. billed for both for 1 to 5 pm on April 1). - Hours authorized in Day Habilitation, Individual Employment Support, Prevocational and Small Group Employment Support services cannot exceed 40 hours per week. - Small Group Employment Support service shall not be furnished or billed at the same time of day as other services that provides direct care to the participant.
-These services include Medicaid State Plan Services, In-Home Supports, Residential Habilitation, Independent Habilitation, Extended Home Health Care, Parenting Support, Adult Foster Care, Behavioral Consultation, or Respite Homemaker services. - Small Group Employment Support service does not include facility-based or other similar types of vocational services furnished in specialized facilities that are not a part of the general workplace.
+Billing for services may not be duplicated for a time period (i.e. billed for both for 1 to 5 pm on April 1). - Hours authorized in Day Habilitation, Individual Employment Support, Prevocational and Small Group Employment Support services cannot exceed 40 hours per week. - This service does not include facility-based, or other similar types of vocational services furnished in specialized facilities that are not a part of the general workplace.
+Small Group Employment cannot occur in a DD licensed facility - Small Group Employment Support service shall not be furnished or billed at the same time of day as other services that provides direct care to the participant.
+These services include Medicaid State Plan Services, In-Home Supports, Residential Habilitation, Independent Habilitation, Extended Home Health Care, Parenting Support, Adult Foster Care, Behavioral Consultation, Respite, or Homemaker services.

-- Small Group Employment Support service does not include payment for supervision, training, support, and adaptations typically available to other workers without disabilities filling similar positions in the business. - Small Group Employment Support service may not duplicate under any other service in the waiver. - Small Group Employment Support service does not include training and services available to an individual through the Rehabilitation Act of 1973 or IDEA. - Small Group Employment Support cannot be authorized on the individual service plan with Family Care Option.
+- Small Group Employment Support service does not include payment for supervision, training, support and adaptations typically available to other workers without disabilities filling similar positions in the business. - Small Group Employment Support service may not duplicate under any other service in the waiver. - Small Group Employment Support service does not include training and services available to an individual through the Rehabilitation Act of 1973 or IDEA. - Small Group Employment Support cannot be authorized on the individual service plan with Family Care Option.